|Kervigen Manor||Self Catering||Sunday||5||12||4||2 cots are also available|

-This beautifully renovated beach farmhouse in rural west Brittany offers the perfect holiday location for families or groups of 6-12 people.
+This beautifully renovated manor house in walking distance from a wide sandy beach in rural west Brittany offers the perfect holiday location for families or groups of 6-12 people.

-Set in grounds of 3,000m², Kervigen Farmhouse retains its classic character, with impressive granite façade and original features, while delivering high standard fully modernised accommodation.
+Set in grounds of 3,000m², Kervigen Manor House retains its classic character, with impressive granite façade and original features, while delivering high standard fully modernised accommodation.
 Kervigen easily sleeps up to 12 on 3 floors, while remaining cosy for smaller groups (discounts are available for smaller groups outside high season).

 Nearby is the glorious Kervijen beach, only a short 500m walk from the house, and flanked by the Breton coastal path.
 The small town of Plomodiern is 4km by road, and boasts a wide range of shops, including a good sized supermarket and a Michelin starred restaurant.
 Above Plomodiern lies the mountain of Menez Hom, part of the Parc d’Amorique, with perhaps the best views in Brittany.
 From here you can see as far as Brest to the north, Chateaulin to the east, Locronan and Quimper to the south and the magnificent Douarnenez Bay, flanked by Pointe du Raz and the Crozon Peninsula, to the west.

 Kervigen is the perfect location for extended families and groups to enjoy a classic beach holiday or a spring or autumn break, to sample the delights of French and Breton culture and to explore the many and varied attractions of this beautiful and unspoilt area.

 ***** “My seven year old grandson described it as ‘epic’ – what more can I say.”

 ***** “Charming, idyllic, great location – the best holiday we’ve ever been on thank you.
 The beach is great for kids wanting to paddle in the pools, and within easy walking distance.”